Thunderfenril/Moe-Ninja-Girls-bot/readme.md

     04. Seems there is a problem with the birthday command _Problems of args[0], typeof, etc__
     05. Fix walkthrough, so no error show when using the commands
     06. Fix walkthrough, so it works for 3.5 and 22.5
+    07. Rework the ranking command and givePositionRanking _fuck yeah it's done_

 ### On the data